-It is conventional wisdom that a residential leasehold with over one hundred years unexpired lease term is worth approximately the same as a freehold.
-Where an additional ninety years added to all but the shortest lease, the residence will be worth the same as a freehold for many years ahead.
+It is conventional wisdom that a residential leasehold with over one hundred years unexpired lease term is worth roughly the same as a freehold.
+Where an additional 90 years added to all but the shortest lease, the residence will be worth the same as a freehold for many years in the future.

 | Lender | Requirement |